josephmontes/VAA/README.md

 ##### PLAYER SPLOTLIGHTS
   - Emilio Pagan
-    - His 4-Seam Fastball was just slightly above average at .361 wOBA against in the 2021 season
+    - In the season when his 4-Seam Fastball was ineffective, its wOBA value was just slightly above average at .360
-      - His 'good' 4-Seam Fastball rate also dropped below the 30% threshold, down over 6%, that season
+      - In that season, his 'good' 4-Seam Fastball rate dropped below the 30% threshold, from 33% to 27%
-    - He has not thrown a qualified amount of fastballs since 2021, but in 2022 and in 2023 his 4-Seam Fastball has been very effective
+    - He has not thrown a qualified amount of 4-Seam Fastballs since 2021, but in 2022 and in 2023 his 4-Seam Fastball has progressed and been more effective
-      - His 'good' 4-Seam Fastball rate increased back over 30% in the 2022 and 2023 seasons too
+      - His 'good' 4-Seam Fastball rate increased back to 30% in the 2022 and 2023 seasons too

   - Sean Doolittle:
     - Only threw 100 4-Seam Fastballs in 2020, following the 2019 season